cosmicloop1405/mental-health-checkin-tool/docs/User Stories.md

 ---

 ### 🔐 Authentication & Access

-1. **Sign up and onboard**
+1. **Employee sign up and onboard**
    As an employee, I want to create an account and set my check-in preferences so that I can start tracking my mental health.
    **Acceptance Criteria:**
    - User can create an account with email and password
    - User is prompted to choose check-in frequency (daily, weekly, monthly)
    - Preferences are saved in the user’s profile

-2. **Log in to portal**
+2. **Employee log in to portal**
    As an employee, I want to log in so I can access my dashboard and complete check-ins.
    **Acceptance Criteria:**
    - User can log in with email and password
    - Incorrect password shows an error message
    - Successful login redirects to the dashboard

-3. **Guided onboarding for first-time users**
+3. **HR/Admin log in to portal**
-   As a first-time user, I want a guided walkthrough so I can understand how to use the tool effectively.
+   As an HR admin, I want to log in so I can access admin tools and reports.
    **Acceptance Criteria:**
-   - On first login, user sees onboarding screens/tutorial
-   - User can skip or complete onboarding
-   - Onboarding explains key features and how to set preferences

-4. **Handle login errors**
-   As an employee, I want clear error messages when login fails so I know what went wrong.
+   - HR admin can log in with secure credentials
+   - Successful login redirects to admin dashboard

+4. **Role-based access control**
+   As a user, I want the system to show features based on my role so I see only relevant data.
    **Acceptance Criteria:**
-   - Shows error for invalid credentials
-   - Shows error for locked or non-existent account
-   - Limits number of failed attempts to prevent brute force attacks
+   - Different dashboards/views based on role (employee vs HR/admin)
+   - Unauthorized pages or actions are blocked

 5. **Forgot password**
-   As an employee, I want to reset my password if I forget it so I can regain access.
+   As a user, I want to reset my password if I forget it so I can regain access.
    **Acceptance Criteria:**
-   - Password reset link available
+   - Password reset link available via email
-   - Secure reset process with email confirmation
+   - Secure reset process with confirmation

 6. **Logout**
-   As an employee, I want to log out to keep my data secure.
+   As a user, I want to log out to keep my data secure.
    **Acceptance Criteria:**
    - Logout ends session and returns to login page

 ---

 ### 👤 Employee Portal

 1. **Submit a check-in**
    As an employee, I want to record my mood and stress levels quickly.
    **Acceptance Criteria:**